jcvasquezc/DisVoice/docs/source/help.md

 Need Help?
 ==================================

-If you have trouble with Disvoice, please write to Camilo Vasquez at: juan.vasquez@fau.de
+If you have trouble with Disvoice, please write to Camilo Vasquez at: juancamilo0628@gmail.com